PhotoFlare/photoflare/.github/README.md

 <img src="https://photoflare.io/wp-content/uploads/2018/03/CrossPlatform2.png">

 ## Documentation
-Information on features and using the project will be <a href="https://photoflare.io/documentation/">available here</a>.
+Information on current features and how to use the application will be
+<a href="https://photoflare.github.io/photoflare/">available here</a>.
 (WIP)

 ## Building